Richard Gomez: Sports shooting

 Gomez also competes in clay pigeon shooting.
 In 2022, he participated in the 4th FITASC Asian Sporting Championships, where he won the senior category silver medal at the Compak Sporting event and fourth place at the sporting clays event.
 Gomez is the organizer of the Sporting Clays Association of the Philippines.
+Gomez returns to the SEA Games in the 2025 edition in Thailand as a clay pigeon shooter.